 Although the presence or absence of a methyl group seems like a small structural change, those sorts of differences often result in significant changes in pharmacology.
-For example, amphetamine and methamphetamine differ “only” by one methyl group on their respective ethylamino groups.
-That difference results in dramatically different activities between the two molecules.
-In many cases, the presence or absence of alkyl groups on the amino nitrogen affects the metabolism of the molecule.
-For example, adding a methyl group to amphetamine (to make methamphetamine) changes how the molecule is metabolized by monoamine oxidase enzymes.
+For example, amphetamine and methamphetamine differ only by one methyl group on their respective ethylamino groups.
+That difference results in dramatically different activity between the two molecules.

 The Pharmacology of Baeocystin

-The scientific community has very little data on baeocystin or its human pharmacology.
-The accepted knowledge over the years has been that baeocystin is as Paul Stamets describes, a “deadly poisonous toxin.”
-At best, there are anecdotal reports from people taking the drug.
+Previously, there are anecdotal reports from people taking the drug.
 For example, in the book Magic Mushrooms Around the World, author Jochen Gartz refers to a report that describes “10 mg of baeocystin were found to be about as psychoactive as a similar amount of psilocybin.”
-5 Gartz also reported that his experience taking 4 mg of the pure drug caused “a gentle hallucinogenic experience.”
+8 Gartz also reported that his experience taking 4 mg of the pure drug caused “a gentle hallucinogenic experience.”

-Although there are scattered instances of people like Gartz obtaining pure baeocystin, access to this compound is difficult.
-Accordingly, progress towards understanding the properties of pure baeocystin will likely come from better access to the molecule via separation techniques, synthetic methods, or both.
+Although there are scattered instances of people like Gartz and Stamets obtaining pure baeocystin, access to this compound has been extremely rare.
+Accordingly, progress towards understanding the properties of pure baeocystin has been at a standstill, due in part to the lack of availability of the compound.

 The Applications and Potential of Baeocystin

 Based on what is known from studying the compounds in other naturally-occurring organisms such as cannabis, it is conceivable that there is also an entourage effect with magic mushrooms.
-Baeocystin may be very important for generating and modulating specific psychedelic effects.
+As suggested by Sherwood et al., baeocystin may be very important for generating and modulating specific psychedelic effects.
 The current state of the art for baeocystin (and psilocybin) can be improved by isolating each of the individual molecules and studying how they affect cellular receptors (e.g., serotonin) alone and in combination with other molecules.